-People have always wanted to know the truth of what it means to be human, and how we each fit into the larger world of community, the other creatures, the plants and weather, all that.
-Plus what holds it all together, and how can it all be so beautiful and yet so difficult at the same time.
-People have always had these questions, and I think that yoga is only one way, one practice, that people have invented to help themselves explore these questions.
-The impulse to question and to seek is age-old, yoga is just one Way, and there are many others.
+People have always wanted to know the truth of what it means to be human, and how we each fit into the larger world of community — the other creatures, the plants and weather, all that.
+Plus what holds it all together, and how it can all be so beautiful and yet so difficult at the same time.
+People have always had these questions, and I think that yoga is one way, one practice, that people have invented to help themselves explore these mysteries.
+The impulse to question and to seek is age-old, and yoga is just one way, and there are many others.
 If yoga did not exist, still we would question.

 The one thing that modern yoga offers which some other practices don’t — at least not so much — is how many different ways there are to use the practice.
-Some people do yoga just for the health benefits, to relieve their low-back pain let’s say, or to get over a cold a little quicker.
+Some people do yoga just for the health benefits — to relieve their low-back pain, let’s say, or to get over a cold a little quicker.
 Other people enjoy the athletic beauty and artistry of the poses.
-Still other folks are drawn more to the inner meditative aspects of yoga.
+Still other folks are drawn more to the inner, meditative aspects of yoga.
 Or yoga can be a kind of prayer, a devotional practice.
 Or you can practice with some combination of several of these intentions.
-So the yoga practice itself is very pliable, which is part of its current popularity.